just214/fluky/README.md

 The **fluky** constructor accepts three optional arguments.

 ```
-Fluky(start, end, decimals);
+Fluky(lowest, highest, decimal);
 ```

-**start-** The lowest number that you want the random number to be.
+**lowest-** The lowest number that you want the random number to be.
 The default value is 0.

-**end-** The highest number that you want the random number to be.
+**highest-** The highest number that you want the random number to be.
 The default value is 100.

-**decimals-** How many decimal places you want to the random number to have.
+**decimal-** How many decimal places you want to the random number to have.
 The default value is 0.

 If you provide a value other than a number or if you do not provide a value at all, then the default value will be applied to that parameter.
 You can provide just the arguments you want or no arguments at all.
 To skip a parameter, just use an underscore `_` in the place of the argument you want to skip.

-If you wanted to only provide the ***end*** and ***decimals*** arguments, then it would look something like this:
+If you wanted to only provide the ***highest*** and ***decimal*** arguments, then it would look something like this:

 ```
 var myFluky = Fluky(_, 50, 2);
 ```

-This would apply the default value of 0 to the start parameter and keep only the arguments you provided.
+This would apply the default value of 0 to the ***lowest*** parameter and keep only the arguments you provided.
 In this example, you would receive random numbers with two decimal places between 0 and 50 each time you invoked the `new( )` method. (see below)

 Once you create your **fluky** object, you can create as many new instances of your object as you want using the `new( )` method.